interledger/rfcs/0011-interledger-payment-request/0011-interledger-payment-request.md

 The timestamp when the request expires.
 Recipients SHOULD NOT fulfill the conditions of incoming transfers that arrive after the expiry has passed.
 Senders MAY use the request expiry to determine the expiry of the transfer they put on hold for the first connector.

+#### data

+An arbitrary JSON object that should be included in the ILP Packet's user data header.

 #### additional_headers

 Additional binary headers, encoded as a base64 string, that should be included in the ILP Packet.
 The sender SHOULD treat these as opaque.